automl/pynisher/README.md

 also makes very strong assumptions on how the code is executed.
 An alternative is passing a `Context <https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods>`_ which uses either ``spawn`` or ``forkserver`` as the process startup method.

+## Nested Pynisher and Multiprocessing contexts
+Be careful when using multiple contexts for multiprocessing while using `pynisher`.
+If your pynished function spawns subprocess using `"forkserver"` while you set `pynisher` to use the context `"fork"`, then issues can begin to occur when terminate processes.

 ## Project origin
 This repository is based on Stefan Falkner's https://github.com/sfalkner/pynisher.